-In contrast to education, income or self-confidence, which are indicators for women's capability for making decisions, increasingly literature has tried to obtain direct measures of women's agency through a focus on intra-household decision making.
-Demographic and Health Surveys (DHS), nationally representative household surveys that have covered 90 countries since 1984, is a prime example.
-With some variations across countries in wording, topics and questions, the DHS includes modules on freedom of movement and decision making in the domains of household purchases and expenditure, visiting family, healthcare and contraception (Kishor 2005b).
-In addition to DHS, other specialized surveys such as Indonesia Family Life Survey (Beegle et al 2001) and surveys conducted under the Status of Women and Fertility Program (Morgan et al 2002) also include questions about relative importance of women's own preferences in household decision-making.
+In contrast to education, income, or self-confidence, which are indicators of women's capability for making decisions, literature has increasingly tried to obtain direct measures of women's agency through a focus on intra-household decision making.
+Demographic and Health Surveys (DHS), nationally representative household surveys that have covered 90 countries since 1984, signify a prime example of this.
+With some variations across countries in wording, topics, and questions, the DHS includes modules on the freedom of movement and decision-making in the domains of household purchases and expenditure, visiting family, healthcare and contraception (Kishor 2005b).
+In addition to DHS, other specialized surveys such as the Indonesia Family Life Survey (Beegle et al. 2001) and surveys conducted under the Status of Women and Fertility Program (Morgan et al. 2002) also include questions about the relative importance of women's own preferences in household decision-making.
 The items are sometimes used in factor analyses or used to create indices for cross-national comparisons of women's empowerment.
-Combined with extensive literature on intra-household bargaining (Bertocchi et al 2014, Strauss et al 2000) they produced a tremendous amount of literature on women's autonomy as well as its implications for health and well-being for women and families in Asia, Africa, and Latin America (Hayes & Boyd 2017, Kishor 2005a, Presser & Sen 2000).
+Combined with extensive literature on intrahousehold bargaining (Bertocchi et al. 2014, Strauss et al. 2000), they have resulted in a tremendous amount of literature on women's autonomy as well as its implications for health and well-being for women and their families in Asia, Africa, and Latin America (Hayes and Boyd 2017, Kishor 2005a, Presser and Sen 2000).

 Despite the usefulness of these measures of autonomy, researchers have noted several areas for improvement.
-For example, decisions on what kinds of clothes to buy or what to cook is not the same as deciding the educational prospect for one's child, as their implication for women's lives is clearly different.
-Indices-based measures are thus often criticized for failing to differentiate across domains (Kabeer 1999).
-The processes through which intra-household negotiations take place is another area which requires more research (Agarwal 1997, Bernard et al 2020, Fonseca et al 2012, Wiig 2013).
+For example, making decisions on what kinds of clothes to buy or what to cook is not the same as deciding the educational prospect for one's child, as the implication of these decisions for women's lives is clearly different.
+Indicesbased measures are thus often criticized for failing to differentiate across domains

+(Kabeer 1999).
+The processes through which intra-household negotiations take place is another area which requires more research (Agarwal 1997, Bernard et al. 2020, Fonseca et al. 2012, Wiig 2013).

 Individual Choices Expressed by Interaction with Institutions

-In contrast to the literature on agency within household, which has a long tradition in both sociology and economics, the literature on women's agency in dealing with the external world - bureaucrats, service providers, political and legal systems - is comparatively recent.
-Although it is not easy to find contextually sensitive measures of women's agency in the public sphere (Schatz & Williams 2012), some promising advances have been made.
+In contrast to the literature on agency within the household, which has a long tradition in both sociology and economics, the literature on women's agency in dealing with the external world - bureaucrats, service providers, political and legal systems- is comparatively recent.
+Although it is not easy to find contextually sensitive measures of women's agency in the public sphere (Schatz and Williams 2012), some promising advances have been made.

-Measurement of women's agency in extra-familial settings can be divided into two, sometimes overlapping, categories - measures of normative and culturally specific behaviors and measures of participation in the public sphere.
-Unlike in developed countries where literature on gender related norms frequently focuses on gender roles within the household, literature in the Global South devotes considerable attention to women's participation in the public sphere and how it is viewed by the community around them.
-Purdah or veiling, freedom to travel unaccompanied to medical facilities, schools and shops, and social stigma associated with labor force participation fall within this category and are captured in some surveys (Bernhardt et al 2018, Desai & Andrist 2010, Jejeebhoy & Sathar 2001).
+The measurement of women's agency in extra-familial settings can be divided into two, sometimes overlapping, categories-measures of normative and culturally specific behaviors and measures of participation in the public sphere.
+Unlike in developed countries where literature on gender-related norms frequently focuses on gender roles within the household, literature in the Global South devotes considerable attention to women's participation in the public sphere and how it is viewed by the community around them.
+Purdah or veiling, the freedom to travel unaccompanied to medical facilities, schools and shops, and the social stigma associated with labor force participation, fall within this category and are captured in some surveys (Bernhardt et al. 2018, Desai and Andrist 2010, Jejeebhoy and Sathar 2001).